What Is ABA Therapy? A Parents’ Guide To Ethical Alternatives For Autism Support

 Aversive techniques

-The earliest forms of ABA therapy included the use of aversive techniques such as verbal reprimands and physical punishments — including electric shocks — to discourage unwanted behaviors.
+The earliest forms of applied behaviour analysis therapy included the use of aversive techniques such as verbal reprimands and physical punishments — including electric shocks — to discourage unwanted behaviors.
 While these methods may have produced the desired behavior, they raised significant ethical concerns and often caused emotional distress.
 These behaviour management techniques are no longer widely used, as today’s behavior analysts typically prioritize ethical practices that focus on positive reinforcement.

-Intensity of therapy
+Intensity of counselling

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.